 - Two midterms and a final; the final weighs double.
-The test will be take home, so virtual-only. - Makeups will be given only in case of documented medical excuse.
-Please inform me via email. - Homework will be assigned in class.
-We will use one of the following two options: (a) the homework will be submitted as PDF via Blackboard, annotated by a grader, and returned to you via Blackboard, or (2) in case the grader thing does not work in these extraordinary times, I will use my time (in office hours or some extra hour in the evening) to show you the correct solution, give you feedback, and answer doubts.
+I grade in single blind. - Makeups will be given only in case of documented medical excuse.
+Please inform me via email. - Homework will be assigned in class, also in the form of completing proofs.
+(You are supposed to keep track of the exercises, I do not keep a list.)
+We will use one of the following two options: (a) the homework will be submitted as PDF via Blackboard, annotated by a grader, and returned to you via Blackboard, or (2) in case we do not have a grader, I will do a collective solution in class in some extra hour.
 Either way, handing in the solution is not compulsory: I view homework as a preparation for the midterms. - Class participation and homework do not influence your grade directly, but they play an important role in determining final grades, especially in borderline cases. - Cooperation in homework is allowed, as long as you indicate it clearly on top. (e.g. "Solved exercise 2 together with Luigi and discussed the solution of exercise 4 with Mario".)
-It is not allowed in tests. - The usual UM honor code applies.
-If you do not know an exercise in a take-home exam, leave it blank!, you still have a chance to get an A. Copying the solution from a website results instead in an F, so it's never convenient and the department often finds out. - My goals/duties are (i) to help you learn by explaining the best way I can, and (ii) to certify to UM and to society that you master this topic.
+It is not allowed in tests, where the usual UM honor code applies.
+If you do not know an exercise in a take-home exam, leave it blank!, you still have a chance to get an A. Copying the solution from a website results instead in an F, so it's never convenient and the department nowadays finds out. - My goals/duties are (i) to help you learn by explaining the best way I can, and (ii) to certify to UM and to society that you master this topic.
 Instead "(iii) to pass you all with an A" is not in my list of goals.
-So don't ask me to tell you the test questions in advance: I am aware that it would be great for (iii), but it would spoil goal (ii).
-Explaining math gives me joy, but you will have to do the learning part yourselves.
+So for example, it's pointless if you ask me to tell you the test questions in advance: I am aware that it would be great for goal (iii), but it would spoil goal (ii).
+Explaining math gives me joy, but you'll have to do the learning part yourselves.
+For example, the book has exercises: Consider them 'free game' for training.
+(Don't write later in the evaluations "bruno does not give us enough exercises"...)